maratfakhreev/web-starter-kit/README.md

 # Web starter kit

-Kick-start your new SPA based on Babel + Webpack and including minimal testing, code formatting and linter tools.
+Kick-start your new SPA including minimal building, testing, code formatting and linter tools.

+### Development tools
+- `Babel` as javascript compiler
+- `Webpack/Wepback dev server` as module bundler and http server
+- `Eslint/Prettier` as linting and formatting tools
+- `Jest` as testing framework
+- `Husky/Lint staged` as tools for preventing bad commits into repository

+### Application tools
+- `Axios` as library for http request.
+And I think that's all what you need :)

 ## Disclamer

-I really don't want to create another framework specific huge and complicated boilerplate which is too much on the internet.
-It's more like a bunch of my favorite configs for rapid initialization of modern web app based on a framework and tools that you really want.
+I really don't want to create another complicated, huge and framework specific boilerplate we have too much on the internet.
+It's more like a bunch of my favorite configs for rapid initialization of modern web app based on a framework and tools that you really need.

-Also it doesn't include any tools for stylesheets because it's so project-specific part.
-Basically I prefer to use `styles-components` in React/Vue projects but for something small it's more easier to prepare css modules based on PostCSS and `postcss-preset-env`.
+Also it doesn't include any tools for stylesheets because this is too project specialized part.
+Basically I prefer using `styled-components` in React/Vue projects but for something small it's more easier to prepare css modules based on PostCSS and `postcss-preset-env` for example.

+Below I provide an instruction how to make a React boilerplate just in 5 minutes.

 ## Quick start